How to Choose Video Interview Software: 2026 Buyer's Guide

 Collaboration Tools

 Go beyond simple recording.
-Look for in-app note-taking, standardized scorecards, and shared feedback panels that allow your hiring team to evaluate candidates consistently and collaboratively.
+Look for collaboration tools such as in-app note-taking, standardized scorecards, and shared feedback panels that allow hiring teams to review one-way video interviews consistently and asynchronously.

 Customizable Branding